- Our Work

 Of course, this isn’t just about a number.
 Sixty percent is an important goal, but we’re really talking about the lives behind the numbers—lives dramatically improved when we get this right.

-And by now we know the truth about real opportunity: There’s a difference between simply providing someone with an opportunity to succeed and ensuring the system of learning beyond high school is actually designed to help more people make it.
+And by now we know the truth about the real opportunity: There’s a difference between simply providing someone with an opportunity to succeed and ensuring the system of learning beyond high school is actually designed to help more people make it.

 Access to education by itself—just getting in the front door—is not enough.
 What we have to talk about is a redesigned system focused on ensuring more people are able to complete their programs and earn credentials of value.